rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 implementation details regarding using a `Worker` struct within `ThreadPool`, so we make the `Worker` struct and its `new` function private.
-The `Worker::new` function uses the `id` we give it and stores a `JoinHandle<()>` instance that's created by spawning a new thread using an empty closure.
+The `Worker::new` function uses the `id` we give it and stores a `JoinHandle<()>` instance that’s created by spawning a new thread using an empty closure.

 This code will compile and and will store the number of `Worker` instances we specified as an argument to `ThreadPool::new`, but we’re *still* not processing